Genesis Foundation UI App Layout

 Add Item

-Add an item that has previously been registered with the layout.
+Add an item or items that have previously been registered with the layout.

 Layout Required Registrations